gygelly/Candid/README.md

 Can.can( 'action', subject )
 //active authentication, returns boolean

-//TODO: currently this will always fail: I still have not yet added the helper
-//_getCollectionName to collection instances.

 /*** client, method, rest, get, post, put, delete ***/

 Can.authorized( 'action', 'subject' )